3marinams/3marinams/README.md

 - 👋 Hi, I’m @3marinams
-- 👀 I’m interested in voice assistants.
+- 👀 I’m interested in voice assistants, UX/UI, VUX/VUI.
 Also, I'm a software teacher for high school students.
-My work published here is, basically, what we do at class.
+My work published here is, basically, what we do in class.
-- 🌱 I’m currently learning ...
+- 🌱 I’m always learning new things.
+If you come up with a new idea, tell me.
+I can help you developing it!
-- 💞️ I’m looking to collaborate on voice assistants
+- 💞️ I’m looking to collaborate on voice assistants projects!
 - 📫 Let's get in touch: @ms_marina__